mjtechguy/tech-career-launch-pad/topics/development-programming-coding/README.md

-## Software Development / Coding / Programming
+## Development / Programming / Coding

 People often  use the terms "programmer", "coder" and "developer" synonymously.
 But do these three terms mean the same thing?